 The Company estimates the fair value of its stock options using the Black-Scholes option pricing model, which requires the input of subjective assumptions, including (a) the expected stock price volatility, (b) the expected term of the award, (c) the risk-free interest rate, (d) expected dividends and (e) the estimated fair value of its Common Stock on the measurement date.
 Due to the lack of company specific historical and implied volatility data of its Common Stock, the Company has based its estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 When selecting these public companies on which it has based its expected stock price volatility, the Company selected companies with comparable characteristics to it, including enterprise value, risk profiles, position within the industry and with historical share price information sufficient to meet the expected term of the stock based awards.
 The Company computes historical volatility data using the daily closing prices for the selected companies' shares during the equivalent period of the calculated expected term of the stock-based awards.
-The Company will continue to apply this process until a sufficient amount of historical information regarding the volatility of its own stock price becomes available.
+During 2018 the Company began to estimate volatility by using a blend of our stock price history, for the length of time we have market data for our stock and the historical volatility of similar public companies for the expected term of each grant.
+The Company accounts for forfeitures as they occur.
 Due to the lack of Company specific historical option activity, the Company has estimated the expected term of its employee stock options using the "simplified" method, whereby, the expected term equals the arithmetic average of the vesting term and the original contractual term of the option.
 The expected term for non-employee awards is the remaining contractual term of the option.
 The risk-free interest rates are based on the U.S. Treasury securities with a maturity date commensurate with the expected term of the associated award.
-The Company has never paid and does not expect to pay dividends in the foreseeable future.
-Refer to Note 2, "Use of Estimates," for a discussion of the Company's estimated
+The Company has never paid and does no